qrohlf/trianglify/CONTRIBUTING.md

 ## Issues

-If you're submitting a bug, please include the enivronment (browser/node) and relevant environment version(s) that you have encountered the bug in.
+If you're submitting a bug, please include the environment (browser/node) and relevant environment version(s) that you have encountered the bug in.

 ## Pull Requests